Yang Zi (actress): Influence

+In 2021, Yang ranked 8th on Forbes China Celebrity 100.
+She was awarded Weibo Queen again at the Weibo Awards Ceremony.
+In 2023, she became the first post-90s actress to take the cover of first line men's magazine Esquire China.
+She also became the first ever female to have the dual cover issue for Esquire China and Esquire Fine China.
+The December issue of Cosmopolitan China with Yang as the cover star sold 100K copies in less than 1 hour and more than 180K copies in first 24 hours.

+In January 2024, she was awarded Weibo Queen for the third time, which makes her the only actress to win this honor thrice.
+She was named "Actress of the Year 2023" by the Chinese magazine People (人物) and appeared on the cover of the magazine as one of the Faces of the Year.
+Yang was chosen as the "Most Likeable Celebrity" by 70 media professionals by a survey conducted by Sohu Entertainment.
+In June 2024, she was announced as one of the torchbearers for the Paris 2024 Olympics.

-As of September 2022, Yang has more than 60 million followers on Chinese microblogging platform Weibo.
-Her topic on Douyin has exceeded 90 billion views making her the first actress and only post-90s actress to do so.
+As of December 2023, Yang has more than 60 million followers on Chinese microblogging platform Weibo.
+Her topic on Douyin has exceeded 150 billion views making her the first and only post-90s actress to do so.

 Ambassadorships and social works

 WildAid

-Yang has been a WildAid Ambassador in China since 2019.
-On 20 December 2019, Yang participated in "Green Lifestyle" charity project jointly created by China Youth Daily, China Youth Online and WildAid and served as the Green Lifestyle Public Welfare Promotion Ambassador.
-In November 2020, Yang was announced as the Promotional Charity Ambassador of WildAid, advocating to protect wildlife.
+Yang has been an ambassador for WildAid in China since 2019.
+On 20 December 2019, Yang participated in "Green Lifestyle" charity project jointly created by China Youth Daily, China Youth Online and WildAid and served as ambassador for the Green Lifestyle Public Welfare Promotion.
+In November 2020, Yang was announced as the ambassador for Promotional Charity of WildAid, advocating to protect wildlife.
 On 30 April 2021, WildAid and the China Wildlife Conservation Association co-launched a new PSA and billboard entitled "Bring Home Memories, Not Regrets" in China.
 The new campaign, led by Yang, calls on families not to purchase ivory and other wildlife products as souvenirs, ahead of May Day, a peak vacation and travel period in China.

 She also lends her voice to WildAid's elephant program by starring in the "Be Their Role Model" campaign which asks parents to use their actions to set good examples for the next generation by not consuming ivory and other wildlife products.
 As the Convention on Biological Diversity Conference of Parties (CoP15) opened on 11 October in Kunming, China, WildAid, China Environmental News, and the China Wildlife Conservation Association launched a new billboard campaign series featuring Yang and 3 other WildAid ambassador.
 She led the COP15 Conservation Biodiversity Campaign, helping to educate the public on the serious consequences of biodiversity loss and calling on the public to take action to protect biodiversity by saying no to illegal wildlife trade.